 Can you put a mother-in-law’s tongue outside?

-You can put your mother-in-law’s tongue outside when it is above 60°F at night.
-Protect it from the intense afternoon sun, and bring it back inside before it gets too cold.
+You can put your mother-in-law’s tongue outside when it is above 60°F at night, as they can’t handle very cold temperatures.
+Protect it from the intense afternoon sun, and bring it back inside before it gets too chilly.

 A Sansevieria is the perfect introductory houseplant for beginners because it requires little care to flourish.
 With the growing tips in this snake plant care guide, you’ll know how to set yours up to thrive for a long time.